 Understandably, choosing a job or a career is probably the single most important decision you have ever had to make.
 The last big decision you had to make was probably which college to attend, but parents usually had a pretty big influence on that.

 This time it’s different.
 Our parents might have had some knowledge of how colleges ranked and how the application system worked, but they know almost nothing about how to find a job in a big firm or how campus recruitment works when it comes to finance/consulting (unless of course, your parents worked for one of the bulge bracket firms in which case you shouldn’t be reading this article at all).

-The most they’ve heard of is that this kid or that kid got hired by some big-name firm even before he graduated – because nosy family friends love to gossip about this stuff, as if those kids didn’t even need to apply and some company CEO just magically arrived on a helicopter and handed them job offers on a silver platter.
+The most they’ve heard of is that the son or daughter of so-and-so got hired by some big-name firm even before graduation – because nosy family friends love to gossip about this stuff, as if those kids didn’t even need to apply and some company CEO just magically handed them job offers on a silver platter.

 What to do about it:

-I’ve said this many times before but here it is again: The best way to answer any question about this type of stuff is by actually trying it out.
+I’ve said this many times before but here it is again: The best way to answer a “what if” question is by trying it out.
 I highly recommend taking a gap year to really dig deep.
 But not everyone wants to/can do that.
-So what you can do otherwise, is to build a mental model of what it would be like if you worked in Hong Kong or New York (or Beijing, Shanghai, London, Dubai, São Paulo - anywhere for that matter).
+So what you can do otherwise, is to build a mental model of what it would be like if you worked in Hong Kong or New York (or Beijing, Shanghai, London, Dubai, São Paulo – anywhere for that matter).
 If you can convince yourself that the outcome of one place is better than all the rest, you can go ahead and pick that one.
-After all, you just need convince yourself that your final decision is the “right” one - whether or not it’s actually better than the rest doesn’t even matter and isn’t even relevant because you will never get to test it out.
+After all, you just need convince yourself that your final decision is the “right” one – whether or not it’s actually better than the rest doesn’t even matter and isn’t even relevant because you will never get to test it out.

 In reality, we overestimate how much impact a major decision like this will have on our happiness.
-If you are able to make it into finance or consulting in any of these big cities, you are already in good shape to become a high-earning white-collar and retire with plenty of vacation money (unless something like the current financial crisis happens).
+If you are able to make it into finance or consulting in any of these big cities, you are already in good shape to become a high-earning white-collar and retire with plenty of vacation money.
 And if all you wanted was to do a two-year stunt in a prestigious firm just to show that you can, doing so in New York vs. anywhere else doesn’t matter nearly as much as how prestigious the firm is.
 Just as your educational outcome may not have differed much had you gone to Princeton instead of Yale, so too your professional success may not be all that different if you decided to pick Barcap ECM over BAML NRG.